 Each person seeking a spiritual director needs to take reasonable steps to verify the competency of any potential spiritual director.
 As a ministry in many nations and many faiths, spiritual direction does not have a centralized certifying body that verifies the qualifications of spiritual directors since each faith tradition handles spiritual directors differently.

-SDI recommends you interview each potential spiritual director before meeting in person.
-We reccomend that you include the following questions in your interview:
+SDI recommends that you interview each potential spiritual director before meeting in person.
+We recommend that you include the following questions in your interview:

 - What spiritual formation and theological education do you have in spiritual direction?

 - What is your personal experience tending your own prayer, meditation, and contemplative life?

 - What is your experience as a spiritual director?
 How many years?
 In what environments?
 What are you most interested in spiritually?